jae-finger/rescuethebirds-be/README.md

 ## Features

 - **FastAPI Framework**: Our backend is built using FastAPI, which provides a powerful and intuitive way to create APIs in Python.
-- **Data Processing**: We utilize Python and SQL for efficient data processing, manipulation, and storage.
 - **Endpoint Documentation**: FastAPI automatically generates interactive API documentation.
 You can access it at `/docs` after running the server.
 - **Annotations and Comments**: The code is well-annotated with comments to aid in understanding and maintenance.